chsshong/capstone-midterm/README.md

 # Crimes in Atlanta in the midst of COVID-19 Pandemic

 ## Proposal
-The purpose of this analysis is to examine crimes in Atlanta and the impact it had from COVID-19 pandemic.
+The purpose of this analysis is to examine crimes in Atlanta during the COVID-19 pandemic.
 ### Questions to answer
 How did the COVID-19 impacted the crime rate and the different types of crimes?

 ## Datasets and Limitation
 ### Atlanta Crime Dataset
-The source for the Atlanta crime dataset is from the the Atlanta Police Department website.
+The source for the Atlanta crime dataset is from the Atlanta Police Department website.
 There were total of four datasets from the website:
   - COBRA-2009-2019 (Updated 1_9_2020)
   - COBRA-2020-OldRMS-09292020 (Corrected 11_25_20)
   - COBRA-2020 (NEW RMS 9-30 12-31)